ExMember/exmember.github.io/_drafts/what_are_specifications.md

+# How to Write Specifications

+## What is a specification?

+Before we can write a specification we have to know what it is.

+Specification is a noun, derived from the verb specify.
+So a specification is the result of specifying, or something that specifies.

 Let's talk about how to write specifications.

 You can write them in English if you like.
 But English is a very imprecise